Recruitment process

 Due to the high volume of applicants we will only be able to invite the top-ranking candidates through to each stage of the process.

-Those offered an appointment to the role of Firefighter with Cheshire Fire and Rescue Service will be expected to start their initial course subject to satisfactory pre-employment checks including medical, references and Disclosure and Barring Service (DBS) checks.
+Those offered an appointment to the role of firefighter with Cheshire Fire and Rescue Service will be expected to start their initial course subject to satisfactory pre-employment checks including medical, references and Disclosure and Barring Service (DBS) checks.

 In order to apply, you must at least possess one or both GCSE qualifications in Maths and English, with a minimum grade of C/4 or equivalent.

-Last updated: Friday, 5 January 2024
+Last updated: Thursday, 12 September 2024

 Share